calebjmatthews/endless-desert/concept.md

   - P/C sets for buildings have a "tier" which is determined by the complexity of the resources they're consuming, one higher than the highest tiered resource that went into its production.
 For example, a cistern has a tier of 0 because it consumes nothing to produce water.
 Bread has a tier of 2, because it consumes water (tier 0, ignored) and wheat (tier 1, increased by 1)
   - The effective rates of all buildings are calculated, relative to the resources available, and this rate is stored and used until one or more buildings are changed.
 Lower tiered products are given priority.
 For example, if there was not enough water to fulfill all buildings, a kitchen could be producing bread at 100% capacity but another kitchen could only be producing honeyed bread at 67% capacity (assuming 2/min water was available out of 3/min water requirement)
   - When calculating larger timestamp durations (>10 seconds), if one or more resources have a negative production the hourglass will calculate what % of the diff the building can operate before its resource is exhausted, and this will be set as the end of the end of the calculation.
 Another calculation will be performed with the remainder of the time, treating the stockpile of the resource as exhausted

-  Thank you for booking with Showcase Photographers!
-Your photoshoot has been scheduled for 359 Station Cir Tullahoma, TN 37388.
-Please visit https://showcasetalk.com/cc/1/98922611 to confirm the details.